3-Aminopyridine

 3-Aminopyridine is an aminopyridine.
 It is a colorless solid.

 Preparation

-3-Aminopyridine is prepared by heating nicotinamide with sodium hypobromite which is in turn prepared in situ by the reaction of sodium hydroxide and bromine at 70 °C.
+3-Aminopyridine is prepared by heating nicotinamide with sodium hypobromite (Hofmann rearrangement), which is in turn prepared in situ by the reaction of sodium hydroxide and bromine at 70 °C.

 It can be used in the synthesis of organic ligand 3-pyridylnicotinamide.
 Troxipide is another synthesis that uses 3-AP.

 Toxicity

-The acute toxicity is indicated by the LD50 = 178 mg/kg (quail, oral).
+The acute toxicity is indicated by the = 178 mg/kg (quail, oral).